Otus-DevOps-2018-09/lushndm_microservices/README.md

 # lushndm_microservices repository

+### Homework-15 (docker-4)
+ - None network driver.
+ - Host network driver.
+ - Bridge network driver.
+ - Installed docker-compose.
+Added docker-compose.yml.
+ - Parametrized docker-compose.yml with .env file.
+ - If you do not set this var, the COMPOSE_PROJECT_NAME defaults to the basename of the project directory.

 ### Homework-14 (docker-3)
  - Divided our application into components: post-py, comment, ui and mongo.
  - Builded the images with our services.
 Added network aliases to containers.